AndresFelipeRG/HackerRank-/README.md

 I therefore approaced this by reducing the graph using the normal Dijkstra's algorithm and then augmenting Dijkstra's algorithm with bitmasks on the reduced graph to find the solution.

+#Minimum tranformation cost
+As we need to transform a given  to  so that  and  can be anagrams.
+Thus we can calculate the transformation cost by the analysis of frequency of each letters in both the strings.

+Lets define the following two variables:
+: Sum of all the frequencies of characters that are present in  but not required in .
+: Sum of all the frequencies of characters that are required in  but not present in .

+Now the Transformation Cost function can be defined as:

+A, B, C are the operations costs as defined in the problem.
+Z is the total no. of Replace Operations performed.